 is open are subject to change on short notice.
 Please check the postings of

-the lab hours at the entrance to the lab, or in the "message of the day" that
+the lab hours at the entrance to the lab and in the "message of the day" that

-is printed on your screen when you log on to your CS computer account, or
+is printed on your screen when you login to your CS Lab account.

 Incidentally, the CS Department often seeks volunteers and work-study students

 to help keep the lab open longer hours.
 For further information, ask our

 While you are in the CS Lab, you will be able to access workstations by